Important Bedwetting Facts

 - Bedwetting boys outnumber girls by a ratio of 4 to 1.

 The genetics of bedwetting are similar to that of obesity.
-If both parents were bedwetters, the child has a seventy- percent chance of being a bedwetter.
-If only one parent was wet at night, the child will have a forty- percent chance of following his parent’s nocturnal habit.
+If both parents were bedwetters, the child has a seventy percent chance of being a bedwetter.
+If only one parent experienced sleep wetting, the child will have a forty percent chance of following his parent’s nocturnal habit.
 Often when children find out that other family members wet the bed, they feel less embarrassed about the condition.
 A small number of children have small bladders that are more easily overfilled, which could lead to sleep wetting!

 Some bedwetters may have a deficiency of ADH (anti-diuretic hormone), the hormone that is released during sleep and concentrates the urine so that the kidneys produce less of it during sleep and the bladder doesn’t overfill.
 This is something that can be discussed more with your doctor.
 There are medical treatments for ADH deficiency.

 Parents with a child experiencing nighttime wetting can feel confused, frustrated and isolated – it’s not a topic many people talk about.
 That’s why it’s so important to talk to your pediatrician and include your child in this discussion.
 When kids hear from their parents and pediatricians that they are not alone, it instills greater confidence and understanding about the condition.
 In the meantime, the best thing you can do for your child is to ease the stress of bedwetting by making them feel comfortable and letting them know you’re not upset or disappointed.